tik9/custom/README.md

 | Feature |     Linux |  Windows |
 |----------|:---------:|----------:|
-Variable def. | Def. before use | Def. does not have to be before use Line Endings | Needs LF | Works with either LF or CRLF
+Variable definiton | needed before | not needed before Line Endings | Needs LF | Works with either LF or CRLF

 &nbsp;

-Send a **PR** if you want to contribute
+Send a PR if you want to contribute